DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Connection-setup.md

 A common way to configure this is to setup a FTP site for the UAT environment versus the PROD environment so the PROD database can easily be rolled over into the UAT environment by simply changing the active site.

 <ins>**Incoming documents**</ins> <br>
-Incoming documents have 2 paths that are required to be defined:
+Incoming documents have the following available paths:
 - **Inbound** - The path the EDI document files will be retrieved from
 - **Archive** - Once succesfully imported to EDI's Inbound files, the file is moved from Inbound to Archive path Incoming documents also have 1 optional path: